Unicist Market Strategy Labs

 1. A Process-Catalysts and Binary Actions (UBAs) Builder

-The process catalyst and DDAs builder is based on the conceptual segmentation of the market, which allows developing catalysts that take advantage of the Conceptual Short-Term Memory (CSTM) that triggers all buying processes.
+The process catalyst and UBAs builder is based on the conceptual segmentation of the market, which allows developing catalysts that take advantage of the Conceptual Short-Term Memory (CSTM) that triggers all buying processes.

 2. A Profile-Catalysts Builder